KindSoftware: Software Engineering with

 If you answered yes to any of these questions, then you have come to the right place!

-The KindSoftware research group is partially funded by the European Project Mobius within the IST 6th Framework, the Science Foundation Ireland via the UCD CASL SenseTile System grant and the Lero, the Irish Software Engineering Research Centre, Enterprise Ireland, the IRCSET Embark Initiative, the EU Framework Program via the COST Program (European Cooperation in the field of Scientific and Technical Research) action IC0701 "Formal Verification of Object-Oriented Software," and various UCD Seed Funding Initiatives.
-Our total funding since 2005 is approximately 1,350,000 Euro.
+The KindSoftware research group was partially funded by the Danish Council for Strategic Research by the Programme Commission on Strategic Growth Technologies via the DemTech project, the European Project Mobius within the IST 6th Framework and CHARTER and VARIES within the IST 7th Framework, the Science Foundation Ireland via the UCD CASL SenseTile System grant and the Lero, the Irish Software Engineering Research Centre, Enterprise Ireland, the IRCSET Embark Initiative, the EU Framework Program via the COST Program (European Cooperation in the field of Scientific and Technical Research) action IC0701 "Formal Verification of Object-Oriented Software," and various UCD Seed Funding Initiatives.
+Our total funding since 2005 is in excess of $40M.